Colorado Supreme Court

 Late applications will not be accepted after December 1 for the February bar exam and May 1 for the July bar exam.

 The date an application is filed is the date it is submitted through the CiviCore™ AMS and applicable fees are paid.
 Late fees will be assessed accordingly.
 Electronic submission of an exam application after December 1 or May 1 will be denied regardless of the day of the week on which the deadline falls.

 Applications filed without the appropriate fees or not substantially completed will not be deemed timely filed and will not be accepted for processing.

 About the Colorado Bar Exam

 The Colorado Uniform Bar Examination (UBE) consists of three parts: The Multistate Essay Exam (MEE), the Multistate Performance Test (MPT) and the Multistate Bar Exam (MBE).
-In order to pass the Colorado Bar Exam, an examinee must score 276 scale points (of a possible 400).
+In order to pass the Colorado Bar Exam starting February 2023, an examinee must score 270 scale points (of a possible 400).
+For exams prior to February 2023, the required passing score was 276 points.
 The formula for determining the total bar exam score is:

 MBE Scale Score + MEE/MPT Scale Score = Bar Exam Score